basho/basho_docs/content/riak/ts/1.4.0/setup/upgrading.md

 * `»target node«` is the node which you have just upgraded (e.g.
 `riak@192.168.1.11`)

 7\.
-Wait for any hinted handoff transfers to complete
+Wait for any hinted handoff transfers to complete:

 ```bash
 riak-admin transfers